wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/introduction-to-microsoft-365-threat-intelligence/includes/5-explore-threat-hunting-with-microsoft-threat-protection.md

 ### Threat hunting example

-Let’s look at what Jessica, Contoso's Security Operations admin, might go through:<br>
+Let’s look at what Jessica, Contoso's Security Operations admin, might go through:

 1. Jessica learns about a new vulnerability that affects one of the product suites in Contoso's environment.
 In this case, the attacks are against a known web content management system (CMS).
 2. After doing some more research, Jessica is unable to determine how attackers will use this vulnerability.
 Because the release of this vulnerability is so recent, there's no historical data Jessica can analyze to determine how attackers may use this threat in Contoso's environment.
 Contoso's situation is made even more arduous by the fact that a patch to remedy the issue isn't yet available.